StanfordFlightRoom/stanfordflightroom.github.io/setup_time_sync.md

  3.ubuntu.pool.n .POOL.
 16 p    -   64    0    0.000    0.000   0.000
  ntp.ubuntu.com  .POOL.
 16 p    -   64    0    0.000    0.000   0.000
 ```
 Issues with NTP are usually resolved by restarting the service with `sudo service ntp restart` (or simply rebooting).
+Also note that there is an initialization period for syncing with a server through NTP so there may be a delay before `ntpq` indicates that `relay` is being used for synchronization.

 ## Resources
 [ntp configuration reference](http://doc.ntp.org/4.1.1/confopt.htm)